-Course Number and Name: IMT 2143 Business and Marketing for Game Design responsibilities related to the game development process and apply time and project-management skills.
+Course Number and Name: IMT 2143 Business and Marketing for Game Design

+Description: In this course, students will identify the company roles, team roles, and responsibilities related to the game development process and apply time and project-management skills.
 Students will also explore the importance of audience knowledge and target marketing in game design technology.
 Students will research consumer behavior, publisher relations, and functions of marketing such as: advertising, public relations, sales, and promotions.
 Additionally, students will research and analyze the economics of the video game industry.